frankfolabi/learn-bash/inspire-terminal/README.md

 # Devops Inspirational Terminal

 This bash script customizes the terminal to display DevOps and Inspirational tips to reinforce learning and keep going.
-Currently, there are about 250 tips and 2 would be randomly displayed on each launch of the terminal.
+Currently, there are about 250 tips and 2 would be randomly displayed when a new terminal session is launched.
 More tips would be added in due course.

 ## Overview